SondreUM/UiTHack25/misc/Alternative_Facts/README.md

 > Misc - easy

-Surfing the internet you discover a file that is being circulated around.
+Surfing the internet you discover an archive that is being circulated around.
 What makes it so special?

 Files: [flag.rar](src/flag.rar)